ORIGINAL FRANCES DIMENSIONS

 The original FRANCES hull is pared away in width below the points where the cabin sole needs width, the fairing radius between keel and hull is tight, and the waterline beam quite narrow.
 This is obviously a shape without a lot of form stability, so the FRANCES compensated with an unusually low center of gravity― nearly 6” below the waterline.

 If I had it to do over again I’d change a few things, hence FRANCES II (Frances the second).
-The most significant improvement would be to replace the undulating profile shoal draft keel with a much more modern and effective one.
+The most significant improvement would be to replace the undulating profile shoal draft keel with a much more modern, deeper and thereforeand effective one.
 With a slightly deeper keel and the “full flow aperture” I developed on the later of my offshore oriented custom designs, FRANCES II will stand up to a whole lot more sail and point much closer to the wind.
 The flush deck which offered sitting headroom only will give way to a nice looking but smallish deckhouse with full headroom.

 I adored my little FRANCES.
 She was beautiful, well mannered, stable, and just plain fun.
 Narrow of beam, her sleek lines cut through resistance like a dreadnaught.
 Point FRANCES toward a destination and she was unstoppable.
 Her timeless virtues seem to have disappeared from the modern world.
 They just don’t build ‘em like FRANCES anymore.